elliotastern/sternclean/README.md

 Simple Examples
 ---------------

-We will start out with simple one step cleaning examples.
+We will start with simple one step cleaning examples.
 Later we will take on more complex situations

 ### Rickle and Mortan Dataset